State Financial Aid Programs

 Application Procedures: Application is made through the CUNY Financial Aid Supplement form.
 This program is open to eligible students who meet income requirements and who are taking 3.0 to 11.5 credits.
 Students must make academic progress toward a degree in accordance to the NYS TAP/APTS program pursuit and academic progress requirements and must not have exhausted TAP eligibility.
 Since funds are restricted, applicants are advised to apply early.

 New York State offers The Excelsior Scholarship to eligible residents with an adjusted gross income of $125,000.00 or less.
-Students must completed the 2020-2021 FAFSA and TAP applications before completing the Excelsior Scholarship application online at www.hesc.ny.gov.
+Students must complete the 2022-2023 FAFSA and TAP applications before completing the Excelsior Scholarship application online at www.hesc.ny.gov.
 Students must earn 30 credits per year and agree to live and work in New York for the time period equal to the number of years they received the scholarship.

 Application Procedures: Applicant must complete a FAFSA, TAP and Excelsior Scholarship application.